-Circus Freak font a very fat chromatic slab serif typeface
+Circus Freak chromatic font a very fat slab serif inspired by old woodtype

 Circus freak is the first proper chromatic font I’ve done.
 It has four layers that allow you to layer up the type one on top of the other.
 You can then use different colours to get some cool retro funky effects.

 Now, this post is quite long so if you are after the font, just scroll right down to the bottom of this page.

 Chromatic typefaces first started to appear in the late 1860’s.
 The basic concept was to overprint one ink onto a second ink using a separate wood type block to create a third colour.
 This opened up a whole world of colour choices and styles.
 They were often used for Circus posters back in the day.